KaumudiMendis/sql-challenge/README.md

 # sql-challenge

-SQL Homework - Employee Database: A Mystery in Two Parts¶ sql.png
+SQL Homework - Employee Database: A Mystery in Two Parts¶

 ## Background
-It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
-Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
+It is a beautiful spring day, and it is two weeks since I have been hired as a new data engineer at Pewlett Hackard.
+The first major task is a research project on employees of the corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.

-In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-In other words, you will perform:
+In this assignment, designed the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+In other words, will perform:

  -  Data Engineering

  -  Data Analysis